CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

 Checklist for New PIs
 ~~~~~~~~~~~~~~~~~~~~~

 The following workflow summarizes the steps required to start a project at CCN.
-More details regarding every topic can be found within the MRI page (see left-hand sidebar).
+More information on each topic is availabe on the MRI page (see left-hand sidebar).

-Actions within the same card (section with blue heading) below can be completed concurrently.
-Each section needs to be completed before the next section can begin.
+Actions within the same card (blue heading) below can be completed concurrently, but each card needs to be completed before proceeding to the next.

 .. card::
   :class-card: sd-rounded-1